|Seed to Spoon with Quaker|

 Enter: GRAFFLES aka Green WAFFLES:

 These oat-based waffles are our current breakfast obsession.
 They're incredibly easy to throw together, packed with nutrition and make-ahead friendly: just whip up a double batch and freeze leftovers in an airtight plastic bag for up to 2 months.
 They can be great for kids as well, who won't taste the spinach or spirulina (if you use it), and who will probably enjoy saying "Graffle" as much as I do!
-Note: these are not your typical crispy waffles, with a softer, slighter denser texture that my husband and I actually prefer!
+Note: these are not your typical crispy waffles, with a softer, slighter denser texture that I actually prefer!

 I decided to use Quaker Quick 1-Minute Oats for this recipe, because I have been loving their texture, and I use them for hot oatmeal as well.
 There is some misconception that "quick" or "instant" oats have nutritionally inferior to rolled or steel-cut oats, but the head of the Quaker's Nutrition Science Team clarified that all of the oat varieties have the same wonderful nutritional profile!